 Everyone was mesmerized by the finger lights.
 They were excited to try them and experiment with them.
 They were definitely the highlight of the activity.

 Everyone tested if the light went through by holding their hand on the opposite side of the jar.
 If the light appeared on their hand they knew that the material was either transparent (let all light through aka. clear) or translucent (let some light through).

-I took the last 5 minutes of the period to listen to everyone’s guesses for what was in the containers, and then told them what the substance was.
+I took the last 5 minutes of the period to listen to everyone’s guesses for what was in the containers after they had tested them, and then told them what the substance was.

-(A- pop, B-honey, C- water, D- oil, E- white paint, F – gravel, G- cereal, H- peppercorn, I- coarse salt, J- flour, K- sparkles)
+If you are interested in what I put in each of my jars: A- Soda pop, B-honey, C- water, D- oil, E- white paint, F – gravel, G- cereal, H- peppercorn, I- coarse salt, J- flour, K- sparkles.